Sam Smith (painter)

-Samuel David Smith (born Thorndale, Texas, on February 11, 1918 — May 23, 1999) was an American artist.
+Samuel David Smith (February 11, 1918 — May 23, 1999) was an American artist.

 Early life

 He was born February 11, 1918, in Thorndale, Texas, to Otto Franklin Smith and Jeanette Joyce.
 His paternal grandmother, Caroline Daugherty, was the half sister of Charles Goodnight Jr. the famous Texas cattle baron.
-Sam’s father was a carpenter and building contractor.
+Sam's father was a carpenter and building contractor.
 His mother Jeanette was a school teacher.
 Sam had two siblings, his sister, Marian Jeanette Smith (Messemer) and a half brother, Frank Vaughn Smith.
 Slim employment opportunities forced the family to relocate several times, finally settling in Albuquerque, New Mexico, in 1925.
 Sam Smith attended Albuquerque High School, but dropped out in the tenth grade at the age of 13 to apprentice himself to various New Mexico artists such as Randall Davey, Fletcher Martin, Nicolai Fechin and Carl Von Hassler.

 Combat artist

 World War II brought Sam Smith the opportunity to display his talent on a large scale.
 He enlisted in the US Army in February, 1941 in Santa Fe, New Mexico.
 He attended basic training at Camp Barkeley, nine miles southwest of present-day Abilene, Texas.
 Here, he volunteered to paint a patriotic Texas State mural over the entrance to the camp service club.
 His artistic ability earned him a set of orders after boot camp as an Army Combat Artist.
 Technical Sergeant Smith spent the rest of his time in the Army painting and sketching combat scenes in West Africa and the China-Burma-India Theater.
 In December 1944 he was part of a C-47 crew that was forced to bail out over South China.
 Rescued by local villagers, he was given shelter and secretly transported out of hostile territory.
 The governor of Liping County of Guizhou provided him with a document which the artist said helped him obtain assistance in reaching allied forces.